 This logo can be read both ways, split and turned… It is my personal favourite concept and I like the ‘totem’ pattern – the way it can nip around the edge of a page.
 However, I am not the client, and I will store this idea for later!

-It wasn’t right for the client, and he felt it wasn’t accessible enough, so I started to look at the letterforms again – to slice and look for forms within forms, and to experiment with the weighting of colour and negative spaces..
+It wasn’t right for Richard, and he felt it wasn’t accessible enough for his audiences (fair point), so I started to look at the letterforms again – to slice and look for forms within forms, and to experiment with the weighting of colour and negative spaces.

-The final logo (below) is a million miles away from the first concepts, but shares a root.
+The final logo (below) is a million miles away from the first concepts, but shares a root idea.

 Design journeys are often exciting, but this was one I really enjoyed and that took me on a little typographic adventure!